Timmeahj/css-animations-challenge/Exercise-CSS-animations.md

 1. Everything looks as if it was intended to be like that
 2. There are no boring buttons / links anymore, just changing the color on hover is fine.
 3. Separation of concerns: I did not add any styling in the HTML file(s).
 4. Everything works on different browsers!
-Take care, sometimes a browser handles an animation differently!
+Watch out, sometimes a browser handles an animation differently!

 ## Have fun!